shirashiki/misc/Vagrant.md

 #### Virtualbox stuff
 - In Virtualbox, go to the VM, change Network Adapter 1 to NAT
 - Take note of the Mac Address
+- Remember that to access a VM, you need also to have an additional adapter Host-Only networking, so you can access the vm through the host.

 Resources
 https://techontip.wordpress.com/2010/06/02/turn-off-user-account-control-in-windows-2008-r2/